 Gatos Silver Extends South-East Deeps Zone at Cerro Los Gatos

-/EIN News/ -- VANCOUVER, British Columbia, Jan.
-23, 2023 (GLOBE NEWSWIRE) -- Gatos Silver, Inc. (NYSE/TSX: GATO) (“Gatos Silver” or the “Company”) today provided a quarterly update on the drilling and exploration programs in the Los Gatos district (“LGD”), including the extension of the South-East Deeps zone at its 70%-owned Cerro Los Gatos (“CLG”) mine.
+VANCOUVER, British Columbia, Jan.
+23, 2023 (GLOBE NEWSWIRE) -- Gatos Silver, Inc. GATO ("Gatos Silver" or the "Company") today provided a quarterly update on the drilling and exploration programs in the Los Gatos district ("LGD"), including the extension of the South-East Deeps zone at its 70%-owned Cerro Los Gatos ("CLG") mine.
 The Company also announced a corporate update regarding the timeline for filing outstanding financial statements.

 Highlights